 Dusk to Dawn on the Camas Prairie

-A sea of blue-violet wildflowers stretches toward snow-capped mountains to the north.
-It is late May, and the camas are at the peak of their bloom.
+It is late May 2019.
+The camas are at the peak of their bloom, creating a sea of blue-violet wildflowers that stretch toward snow-capped mountains to the north.
 The western horizon bursts into flames as the sun peeks out from behind cottony clouds.
-Birdsong begins to ring out across the marshland.
-Sights and sounds build in layers.
-Mother nature has arranged a perfect feast for the senses this fine evening.
-And I am in the center of it all, past my ankles in thick dark water, here on the Idaho prairie, recording the wonderful soundscape.… Read More
+Thick dark water flows past my ankles.
+Sights and sounds build in layers with birdsong ringing out across the marshland.
+Mother Nature has arranged a perfect feast for the senses this fine evening and I am in the center of it all, recording from dusk to dawn on the Camas Prairie.

 Aspens in Autumn